Miguel Abrigo

 Miguel Ángel Abrigo (born 29 March 1974) is an Argentine football coach and former player who played as a defender.

+Career

 Abrigo competed in the Primera División Argentina for Newell's Old Boys and Tiro Federal.

 He also spent some years in the Argentine lower divisions with clubs such as, Argentino de Rosario, Club Atlético Aldosivi and Independiente Rivadavia.

 Moreover, he played in the Liga de Fútbol Profesional Boliviano for Oriente Petrolero between 2000 and 2004.